M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 1. The application **must not run input as code**.
 1. **Do not log errors to the Windows event log**.
 1. Ensure that you are using the latest public VAF release.
 If you are using the VAF Extensions library then this should be the latest appropriate version.
-1. Your application must be [Multi-Server-Mode-compatible]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/) to run in the New Cloud.
-In order to ensure that vaults can be migrated to the newer infrastructure, all newly-submitted vault applications must be multi-server-mode compatible..

 </div>